khaliqgant/agent-relay/examples/collaborative-task/README.md

 ```

 Tell the agent:
 > "You are the Architect.
 Your job is to design a solution for adding user authentication.
-Once you have a plan, message Developer with the design using ->relay:Developer"
+Once you have a plan, message Developer with the design using the fenced format: ->relay:Developer <<< your message >>>"

 ### Terminal 3: Developer
 ```bash